thatsleepyman/PyBridge/README.md

 - **PROCESS_TOKEN:** Allows the requestor to send data to and trigger PyRocesses.
 - **DEVELOPER_TOKEN:** Used to change settings within PyBridge, such as enabling or disabling processes.

+## Note
+PyBridge assumes that there is a .venv directory in the root directory (PyBridge/.venv).
+Please create one and install the Python modules there.
+Once the .venv is placed in the root directory, you can move PyBridge anywhere you wish.

 ## License
 This project is licensed under the MIT License - Feel free to use it as you wish, however some credit for this project would be nice if you end up using it ;)